AjayKrishna76/customer-support-chatbot/README.md

    - [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 5. **OpenAI API Key**: An API key from OpenAI to access their GPT-3 model
    - [Get an OpenAI API Key](https://beta.openai.com/signup/)

+6. **Azure Services**: Require different azure services for different use cases.
+You need the connection string, API key and all the related details needed to connect to a particular Azure service

 ## Setup and Installation